-There’s more Premier League action ahead this evening and BetVictor Brand Ambassador Michael Owen is here to preview it all.
+There’s more football Premier League action ahead this evening and BetVictor Brand Ambassador Michael Owen is here to preview it all.

 Wolves v Everton (Wednesday 18.00) 1-1